Huijian Xinmo

 Huijian Xinmo, literally The Wise Sword and the Inner Demon, is a wuxia novel by Liang Yusheng first published as a serial between 23 May 1966 and 14 March 1968 in the Hong Kong newspaper Ta Kung Pao.
 It is the concluding part of a trilogy, following Datang Youxia Zhuan and Longfeng Baochai Yuan.

-Set during in eighth-century China during the Tang dynasty, the novel shifts focus from large-scale historical events to internal conflicts, exploring the moral and emotional struggles of the next generation.
+Set in eighth-century China during the Tang dynasty, the novel shifts focus from large-scale historical events to internal conflicts, exploring the moral and emotional struggles of the next generation.
 Its title, from the Buddhist saying huī huìjiàn, zhǎn xīnmó ("brandish the sword of wisdom and slay your inner demon"), reflects the novel's concern with inner turmoil, filial duty, and the reconciliation of vengeance with righteousness.

-Though readers have praised its rich characterisation – especially of younger heroes and moral ambiguity – some criticism has focused on its complex plotting and how its resolution compares in dramatic tension with earlier volumes.
-The novel is regarded in Liang Yusheng's oeuvre as a maturation in theme and tone, completing the trilogy with greater introspection and emotional subtlety.
+While readers have praised its rich characterisation of younger heroes and moral ambiguity, some critics have panned its complex plotting and how its resolution compares in dramatic tension with earlier volumes.